 They set up the factory foundation in four months.
 Over the next six months, the company enabled local IT teams to develop apps on their own while ensuring that developers complied with governance rules laid down centrally.
 Additionally, Schneider launched an internal campaign promoting the benefits of developing low code/no code applications to key business and IT stakeholders.
 The citizen developers within the organization increased from 20 to over 100 with the help of training and onboarding sessions.

 The result?
 Within 20 months, Schneider Electric developed 60 applications.
-In the first year alone, the low code/no code platform sped up development by a factor of 2x and saved 650 days of effort.
+In the first year alone, the low code vs no code automation platform sped up development by a factor of 2x and saved 650 days of effort.

 2. Dallas/Fort Worth Airport connects 2000 employees with 18 airport-wide applications